 This passage comes in the midst of Jesus teaching the crowds, mostly with parables.
 And it is a challenge to pay attention.
 To invest some time and effort into a consideration of what Jesus has said.
 Both to understand the teachings, and to make application of them to our own lives.

-In my 67 years of life I cannot tell you how many sermons I have heard or how many Bible study lessons I have taught or listened to.
-For most of my life I have regularly read the Bible as well as other books.
+In my 69 years of life, I cannot tell you how many sermons I have heard or how many Bible study lessons I have taught or listened to.
+For most of my life, I have regularly read the Bible as well as other books.
 And that makes Jesus’ words here especially meaningful to me.

 I encourage you to read the Bible daily.
 And reading through it in a year is great.
-But even better is to consider carefully what it is saying to you, even if you are only reading a single verse, or small passage.
-Take time to allow the Holy Spirit to teach you from it.
-Even if you have already read it a hundred times, still take the time to think about what you are reading.
+But even better is to consider carefully what it is saying to you, even if you are only reading a single verse or small passage.
+Take the time to allow the Holy Spirit to teach you from it.
+Even if you have already read it a hundred times, still take the time to think about what you are reading and what you should do with it.
 That is the road to growth.